 14 Important Facts About PMR That Your Doctor May Not Have Told You

 As we know, some doctors are more familiar with PMR than others.
-And even a well-informed physician may not feel the need to tell you some important information about PMR that may be essential to your well-being.
+And even a well-informed physician may not always fill you in on some important facts about PMR that may be essential to your well-being.

-Pretty much ALL doctors focus on your pain and stiffness and how it relates to your medication response and dosage.
+It is standard practice for ALL doctors to focus on your pain and stiffness and how it relates to your medication response and dosage.
 However, it is rarer to have them discuss lifestyle changes, supplements and non-medication measures to assist you in your PMR struggles.

 Naturopathic and integrative physicians are more holistic and look beyond the traditional western medication “as the solution” and may be the exception to the premise of this article.

-So today, I am hoping to enlighten you all about PMR and save you some possible heartache and issues by filling you in on vital information about Polymyalgia Rheumatica that you may not be aware of.
+So today, I am hoping to enlighten you about PMR and save you some possible struggles and health issues by filling you in on vital some information about Polymyalgia Rheumatica that you may not be aware of.

 Important Points that Your Doctor May Not Have Told You About PMR are: